blacklightpy/vaultofknowledge/Family Trees.md

 When starting at the bottom, I can still choose include my cousins, just as I have included the siblings of my grandparents.

 And when going upwards, the general principle is that we do not come down.
-Or, we could come down, but without
+Or, we could come down, but without going back up again.

+The numbers obtained in both ways won't match up, but you'll at least get one of the family trees

+class Person {
+std::string identity;
+std:vector<Person> siblings;
+std::Parent<>
+}